ikrisliu/Navigator/README.md

 }

 class DetailViewController: UIViewController {
-    let data = ContentPageData(message: "You can pass any type object which need to implement PageExtraData protocol")
+    let data = ContentPageData(message: "You can pass any type object which need to implement PageBizData protocol")

     @objc private func onTapShowViewControler() {
         // Decoupling Way